Welcome to Centering Down!

 After getting two kids under two years of age in two months (one by adoption and one by birth), life got so stressful for us that I realized I needed to make a change.
 After a lot of prayer, I decided to leave parish ministry to be a stay-at-home mom.
 Now, the mommy life has a frenzy of its own, but in it I also found a freedom of time and opportunity as well.
 After years of practicing and loving yoga, I took the leap to complete a yoga teacher training course so that I could share this gift that brings me relaxation, focus, and strength with others.

 As happens with all children, my two are growing up.
-These days I spend my free time pursuing a career in writing and teaching yoga and other stress relief techniques.
+These days I spend my free time pursuing a career in writing and teaching anxiety relief and mindfulness techniques with my husband.
 However there is still plenty of time spent with the kiddos running to sports practices, checking homework and playing together.
 It makes for a lot of juggling, but also a lot of joy.
 There are a lot of days when I drop a ball and or get out of whack, but I’m learning to give myself and others grace.

 For this life is too beautiful to go through distracted and rushed, and too brief to beat ourselves up.
 So I try to pay attention, to see the sacraments God breaks open and offers us each day.
 If you too are trying to find your center in this beautiful but increasingly busy world, lets share our stories and experiences together.
 I’ll be writing a couple of times a week.
 You can receive each blog post in your e-mail account by hitting the subscribe button above on the right.
 Or you can like Centering Down on Facebook or follow me on Twitter at DenaDHobbs.
 Thanks for reading and know that your feedback is welcome and appreciated.
 Our stories are one of the most sacred gifts we can share, so your will be honored as such.